algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 The goal of this project is to program a version of the famous game Frogger: it's a game where we play a frog attempting to cross a road and a river to join his home, and who must avoid certain obstacles like cars while trying to get the highest score possible.

 Furthermore, the main difficulty is to program this game for an FPGA module, using the Verilog programming language.
-Indeed, we will need to program the
+Indeed, we will need to program the game while testing it on the FPGA module and checking its performance.

 Concerning the game rules:
 - The frog must reach the end of the road to go to the next level, where he will be teleported back to its starting location.
 The player gets points after each level passed.